jakubcovam/100_days_of_code/README.md

 - if there is a collision with a car, the game ends
 - if the player successfully cross the street, next level starts
 - with increasing level, the car speed also increases

+### ℹ️ day028_Pomodoro
+- an application, which help you manage your time
+- 'work' for 25 minutes
+- after each working session, there is 5 minutes for 'short break'
+- after 4 working sessions, there is 20 minutes for 'long break'
+- current time and activity is displayed
+- user can start or reset the timer